olpeh/olpeh.github.io/_posts/2017-11-19-hello-world.md

 ## Next step - HTTPS

 Next step was to enable and force using HTTPS in stead of HTTP on olpe.fi.
-Should be fairly to turn it on, right?
+Should be fairly simple to turn it on, right?
 And why is it not on by default?
-Nowadays browsers will show a warning if a page is served using HTTP instead of HTTPS and also I wanted to make my site available as a secure P2P site using dat and Beaker browser and that requires HTTPS.
+Nowadays browsers will show a warning if a page is served using HTTP instead of HTTPS and I also wanted to make my site available as a secure P2P site using dat in Beaker browser which requires HTTPS.
 More about those later.

 However, it turns out GitHub does not support HTTPS for custom domains (yet)!